-Television shows such as “Keeping up with the Kardashians,” the Kardashian Beauty line of cosmetics and the ladies’ individual social media accounts set high standards of beauty that are unrealistic and unobtainable by the average American woman.
-Failing to emulate the popular Kardashian women’s body shapes, hair and makeup regimen and clothing choices can lead girls and women to overly focus on their exterior, developing body and self-image issues.
+Reality television shows such as “Keeping up with the Kardashians,” the Kardashian Beauty line of cosmetics, their fashion brands, and the ladies’ individual social media accounts set high standards of beauty that are unrealistic and unobtainable by the average American woman.
+Failing to emulate the popular Kardashian women’s body shapes, hair and makeup regimen (who among us mere mortals can afford a $4,500 skincare routine?) and clothing choices can lead girls and women to overly focus on their exterior, developing body and self-image issues.

 Promote compromising behavior

 A sex tape, nude selfies, cocktails, shopping… let’s face it, the Kardashian women are not exactly the epitome of modern model female behavior.
-From Kim dressing her young daughter in a corset dress to Kendall’s tone deaf Pepsi commercial, Rather than using their corporate prowess to demonstrate how women can do the same as their male counterparts, the Kardashians have shown the public how batting your eyelashes and swishing your skirts can get you ahead in life.
+From Kim dressing her young daughter in a corset dress to her endorsing appetite suppressants to Kendall’s tone-deaf Pepsi commercial, rather than using their corporate prowess to demonstrate how women can do the same as their male counterparts, the Kardashians have shown the public how batting your eyelashes, obsessing over appearance and weight, and swishing your skirts can get you ahead in life.

 Are totally self-obsessed

 The Kardashians are deeply narcissistic, self-obsessed women.
 It’s what they built their careers on.
-Yet, because they are always in the public eye, the public is constant witness to their egocentric follies.
+Yet, because they are always in the public eye, the public is constant witness to and enablers of their egocentric follies.
 Is this the message we want girls and women to observe and internalize?
 That unilaterally focusing on yourself will lead to success and satisfaction?
-Or, will the observed narcissism teach girls and women that you only have to look out for “Number One?”
+(Just look at Kim’s published book of selfie pictures.)
+Will such observed narcissism teach girls and women that it’s good to love yourself or that there are consequences to only look out for “Number One?”

-The Bottom Line: At the end of the day, Kim Kardashian and her family may very well be the “overlooked face of feminism,” as per the musings of a Feminspire article, but the women of the Kardashian matriarchy may just as well be devastating to the feminist movement, capitalizing on women’s insecurities and displaying backwards behaviors according to feminist mantra.
+The Bottom Line: Are the Kardashian women the epitome of the feminist movement or are they capitalizing on women’s insecurities and displaying backward behaviors, according to the feminist mantra?
 What do you think – do the Kardashians inspire feminism or are they harming it?